sleeping positions

 • Before going to bed, make sure to use the restroom, as this can prevent lots of need for medications and treatments.

-• Prior to sleep, practice good oral hygiene by brushing your teeth and apply kohl (Surma) for overall well-being.
+• Prior to sleep, practice good oral hygiene by brushing your teeth and apply kohl for overall well-being.

 These practices aim to promote a restful and healthy night's sleep.